ShipHawk/shiphawk-ruby/README.md

     }
 ```

+**NOTE**: Skip to Step 5 if you've already copied and pasted one of the above items into `shiphawk-irb`.
-The longer way to create these items is via the `item_object` method.
+The longer way to create an item is via the `item_object` method.
 We can use the average dimensions returned with the database item.
 However, if you already know the dimensions of the package you're shipping, we recommend you use them instead for each of the variables below.

 ```ruby
 item_id = sofa['id']